bahiaxip/custom-banner-vue/README.md

   * Medium is the option by default.

 * Order
-  * The order or sequence allows handling which element will perform animations and possiblity of add.
+  * The order or sequence allows handling which element will perform animations and possiblity of add new animations.

 * Transitions
   * Six differents transitions: